 It is easy to commence on a journey of product development with a hunch and clearly there is no substitute for validating ideas in the flesh.
 That something at ThoughtWorks we do; helping clients test and learn, rapidly building ideas into tangibles that can be piloted at low cost and low risk before investing in significant build and spend.
 However, sometimes a little more rigour is required before you commit to commencing a project in earnest.

 That rigour needs to be focused.
 What often happens is this rigour turns into a research phase that turns into a project itself.
 It need not be this way.
 There are certain things you can do, certain questions to ask as you set out on the journey of creating a new, compelling customer proposition.
-What follows then is a strawman model to help test potential propositions before moving forward with them.
-There are three components to the model, the customer, the environmental context and the organisation or company.
+What follows then is a strawman customer value proposition model to help test potential propositions before moving forward with them.
+There are three components to the value proposition model; the customer, the environmental context and the organisation or company.

 All too often propositions are rooted in the organisation.
 They make assumptions about the demand or usage.
 This model attempts to broaden the analysis and focus upon the customer and the why the proposition will be attractive to them.
 The model supports questions that may be asked to help shape thinking, test hypotheses and validate thinking.